Vegetable Cooking: Beets

 If we’re going to eat more vegetables, and we should, we need to know how to shop, prepare and cook them.
 That’s the point of these posts.

 Beets.
-I’ve talked about this root vegetable before when we were discussing winter vegetables that are still available now at the farmers markets.
+I’ve talked about this root vegetable before when we were discussing winter vegetables.
 There are several varieties of beets, but not all of them will you see at the market or in the produce aisle at the supermarket.

 The beet has been grown for about 4,000 years, mostly around the Mediterranean and Middle East.
 It became popular in Northern and Eastern Europe because of its hardy nature.
 Like most root vegetables, it will keep in a cool, dry, dark place for several months.

 Beets can also be microwaved.
-Cut the beets into 1/4-inch rounds and put into a glass pie pan.
-Add a 1/4 cup water and cover tightly in plastic wrap.
+Cut the beets into 1/4-inch rounds and put them into a glass pie pan.
+Add 1/4 cup of water and cover tightly in plastic wrap.
 Heat on high for 10 minutes, then allow to stand for 5 minutes before serving with butter.